 Other Recycling on Campus

-UNTHSC also recycles oil used in its campus fleet, and we began lamp recycling in August 2012.
-We are continuing to look for ways to expand our recycling program.
+UNTHSC also recycles oil used in its campus fleet, and we began lamp, battery and cell phone recycling in August 2012.
+We also work with departments on campus if they are in need of special recycling such as when the library was discarding old books.

 Where Can I Recycle ________?